The seating plan is a crucial element meticulously crafted by wedding planners in preparation for the big day.

 Make an RSVP list

 It is important to create a list of attendees who have positively responded to the wedding invitation and make note of the total number of expected guests.
-This helps in keeping track of the confirmed attendees and provides an accurate headcount for planning various aspects of the wedding, such as seating arrangements, catering, and other logistics.
+This helps in keeping track of the confirmed attendees and provides an accurate headcount for planning various aspects of the wedding, such as seating, catering, and other logistics.

 Keeping an organized record of RSVPs ensures that the couple and their planner can make the necessary arrangements to accommodate all guests and ensure a smooth and enjoyable experience for everyone on the big day.